ballerina-platform/ballerina-dev-website/learn/tooling-guide/visual-studio-code-extension/run-and-debug/run-and-debug.md

 The following attributes are supported for all Ballerina `attach` configurations.

-- `debuggeeHost` - remote debug server host.
+- `debuggeeHost` - Host address of the remote process to be attached (If not specified, the default value will be the localhost(`127.0.0.1`)).
-- `debuggeePort` - remote debug server port.
+- `debuggeePort` - Port number of the remote process to be attached.

 #### Existing Limitations